Categories

 The Pigskin Peters:

-The Doug Wright Award for the year’s best small or micro-press book recognizes a book of any size (graphic novel, single comic, mini-comic, etc.) in which illustrations are integral to the story, not published by a major press.
+The Doug Wright Award for the year’s best small- or micro-press book recognizes a book of any size (graphic novel, single comic, mini-comic, etc.) in which illustrations are integral to the story, not published by a major press.
+This does not include books of prose that feature decorative illustrations.
 (Books published exclusively on digital platforms are also eligible for this category.)
 Experimental or avant-garde works are especially welcome in this category, and Web comics will be accepted on a case-by-case basis, provided the submission is a cohesive narrative or topic.
 Books will be judged on the combined quality of their illustration, writing, and production.
 Books (not including Web comics) entered in this category may also be entered in the best book category.

 Anyone may nominate a work for the Pigskin Peters, with the permission and knowledge of the creator(s), by contacting the Doug Wright Awards.
 (Creators may also nominate themselves.)
 There is no entry fee for this category.